nesi/swc_lincoln2015/Git_Lessons/05-history.md

 > *   Compare various versions of tracked files.
 > *   Restore old versions of files.

+Git history can be viewed as a chain of commits.
+The most recent end of the chain is referred to as `HEAD`;
+we can refer to previous commits using the `~` notation, so `HEAD~1` (pronounced "head minus one") means "the previous commit", while `HEAD~123` goes back 123 commits from where we are now.

 If we want to see what we changed at different steps, we can use `git diff` again, but with the notation `HEAD~1`, `HEAD~2`, and so on, to refer to old
 commits: